Genuine multipartite entanglement from many-electron systems

-A conceptually different form of entanglement is that between the spins of a subset of particles, {\em extracted} from a larger system~\cite{Killoran14a,Bouvrie17a,LoFranco18a}.
-The form and amount of entanglement in the $n$-spin state result both from the properties of the original $N$-electron state $|\Psi\rangle$, and from the set of orbitals $\{\phi_i\}$ that define the particle extraction (Fig. \ref{fig1}).
+{ In an alternative approach, one can reduce a fermionic to a spin (or qubit) system by freezing the spatial degrees of freedom, and using them for an unambiguous particles labeling \cite{Benatti20a}.
+Such an effective ``distinguishability" can be related to the generation of entanglement through particle detection.~\cite{Killoran14a,Bouvrie17a,LoFranco18a} This post-selects specific components of the original fermionic state, namely the ones that allow the multiple counting events, taking place along well-defined spatial modes (or orbitals).
+As a result,} the entanglement properties of the extracted $n$-spin state result both from the properties of the original $N$-electron state $|\Psi\rangle$, and from the set of orbitals $\phi_i$ that define the particle extraction (Fig. \ref{fig1}).